cquchenzh/cuADA/README.md

-# cuADA: "Active Learning for Cross-Modality Cardiac Image Segmentation With Minimal Pixel-Level Annotation"
+# cuADA: "Active learning for cross-modal cardiac segmentation with sparse annotation"